sriharivishnu-j/real-time-ai-driven-personalization-engine/frontend/README.md

-# Real-Time AI-Driven Personalization Engine UI
+# Real-Time AI-Driven Personalization Engine

-This project is the frontend part of the personalization engine built with Next.js, TypeScript, and Tailwind CSS.
+This project is a scalable, AI-driven personalization engine using Next.js, FastAPI, and more.

+## Frontend

+Built with Next.js 14 and Tailwind CSS for responsive design.
+TypeScript is used for type safety.

-## Development
+## Scripts

-- Install dependencies: `npm install`
-- Run the development server: `npm run dev`
+- `npm run dev`: Starts the development server.
-- Build for production: `npm run build`
+- `npm run build`: Builds the application for production.
-- Start the production server: `npm run start`
+- `npm run start`: Starts the application in production mode.